-When it comes to indirect influence, the medial journals have been compromised as a result of what research gets published, and by who.
-Research from 2015 analyzed trials that were registered in ClinicalTrials.gov, and that analysis showed that the US Government and pharmaceutical companies are the biggest funders of research.
-The data showed that pharma funded research accounted for at least 36% of all registered research, and pharma funded research surpassed Government funded research 4.5:1.
+Research from 2015 analyzed trials that were registered in ClinicalTrials.gov, and that analysis showed that the government and pharmaceutical companies are the biggest funders of research.
+The data showed that pharma funded research accounted for at least 36% of all registered research, and pharma funded research surpassed government funded research 4.5:1.

-A 2016 article by STAT media group explained another trend, which is that a significant portion of pharma funded research is never published.
+A 2016 article by STAT media group explained how frequently research goes unpublished.
 STAT's article was titled, Many clinical trials’ findings never get published.
 Here’s why that’s bad.
 The article states (emphasis mine):

 New research suggests that nearly half of all clinical trials involving kids go unfinished or unpublished — either because the researchers lose interest in the work or take up more pressing projects, or, in some cases, because the companies that funded the studies don’t want the results to get out.